How much can I sell my house for in 2025?

 However, remember buyers often presume there is space for negotiation in the asking price, so you should be prepared to adjust for that.
 In some markets, if you’re asking how much can I sell my house for, there can be an argument for listing 5% above what you would be happy to get for it.

-Find and compare local estate agents with our free tool: compare typical fees and how quickly they sell a house like yours
+Find and compare local estate agents with our free tool: compare success rate and how likely they are to achieve the asking price

 Decide your selling strategy